wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'searches for a long lost dwarven hold',
     'wants a legendary artefact',
     'is worshipped like a god',
   ];
+   gen_data['earthmephitwants'] = [
+    'deliver messages from their Earth Elemental master', 'have complex aristocratic pedigrees',
+    'need to cover the region in earth before the arrival of their master', 'are hiding from their autoritative master back in the plane of earth', 'recently spawned from the ground',
+    'are getting information for their stoic master', ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>